glycerine/spin_paxos/README.md

 community.
 For more on this thesis and a deep comparison of Paxos and Raft, see https://arxiv.org/abs/2004.05074 "Paxos vs Raft", by Heidi Howard and Richard Mortier, 2020.

+But in my view, having studied Raft more now, it is actually a different algorithm.

+The leader election process is not _just_ the equivalent of getting a leader and lease in Paxos.
+In Raft, it also incorporates parts of the phase 2b quorum/learner quorum check.
+At first that second quorum appears to be totally missing, but it is incorporated into the rules for leader election and the persisted state after recovery -- and with the (lately discovered) need to have any new leader get at least a no-op command committed through the Raft algorithm all the way through _in their current term_, i.e. without failing part way through.
+In effect, learning a quorum of stable, replicated values (commands) on disk in
+Raft requires that action on recovery.
+That first commit in the same term is a critical piece, that and the leader rules that forbid some less up to date logs from ever becoming leader.

+So Raft is really a different beast.
+It is "not just" Paxos re-packaged.

+Update: Also, despite what I wrote below about Raft having a sane reconfiguration process (which it does), that part
+_has not been proven correct_!
+Arg.
+The UW Verdi team proved the core algorithm was safe, in a machine checked formal algorithm, but they omitted the reconfiguration parts all together.
+Ongaro says on the raft-dev mailing list that it has not been proven (the only counter- examples so far have been the bug discussed below -- and above about issuing and then getting a majority to commit a no-op command as the new leaders very first action the leader does before it can service any clients.

+Back to the original thread:

 As a counter-point though, "Enough with all the Raft", https://transactional.blog/talk/enough-with-all-the-raft